EliMCGamerGuy/Realmspace/docs/index.md

 This list exists to inform potential readers, not to give away story beats.
 The topics that Realmspace brushes with, I try to stay true to examples of and try to portray well.

-Well, that's a lot.
+Well, that's...a lot.
 I hope you still want to read it, potential reader!

-# Shut it already, I wanna read!
+### Shut it already, I wanna read!
 lol
 ### [[Released Acts]]